nghuti/customer_shopping_behavior_analysis/README.md

 ## 📌 Project Overview

-This project analyzes the shopping behavior of customers based on the **Customer Shopping Behavior** dataset with 3,900 data rows.
-The goal is to explore shopping trends, segment customers, and generate valuable business insights for retail businesses.
+This project analyzes customer shopping behavior using transactional data from 3,900 purchases across various product categories.
+The goal is to uncover insights into spending patterns, customer segments, product preferences, and subscription behavior to guide strategic business decisions.
 > This project was completed as a Guided Project to practice Data Analyst skills including Python, SQL, and Power BI.

 ---